 Why do Toronto Asian blepharoplasty patients choose this procedure?

-Appearance of Ageing
+Appearance of Aging

 Blepharoplasty is also commonly called eyelid surgery.
-Toronto facial plastic surgeons like Dr. Cory Torgerson perform blepharoplasty using different techniques, depending on unique clients and their needs.
+Toronto facial plastic surgeons like Dr. Cory Torgerson perform blepharoplasty using different techniques, depending on each unique client and their needs.
 Often excess, sagging, or hooded eyelid skin is removed using precise incisions that are hidden in natural creases.
 For non-Asian patients, a distinctive upper eyelid fold typically allows for the discreet placement of the small scar required.

 Lower eyelid blepharoplasty is also common.
 It will either involve fat and skin removal or just fat in some cases.
 This procedure is aimed at reducing “puffy eyes” and lower eyelid bags due to excess fat pad protrusion or stretched skin.

 The skin on your eyelids is the thinnest skin anywhere on your body.
 It is delicate and prone to expansion over time.
-That makes blepharoplasty a popular choice to combat the first signs of ageing people see in this area.
+That makes blepharoplasty a popular choice to combat the first signs of ageing that people see in this area.

 Alteration of Features